CoryMConway/ChristianTools/README.md

 Some examples of the usage is this:
-  `// Get all the bible verses in the old testament in chronological order SELECT book, verse FROM Bible_Ordered_Chapters WHERE testament="O"`
+  `// Get all the bible verses in the old testament in chronological order SELECT Books, Chapter FROM Bible_Ordered_Chapters WHERE testament="O"`